yanyan-li/Structure-SLAM-PointLine/README.md

 ​       ![teas](images/teas.png)

 # 1. License

 Structure-SLAM is released under a [GPLv3 license](https://github.com/raulmur/StructureSLAM/blob/master/License-gpl.txt).
-For a closed-source version of Structure-SLAM for commercial purposes, please contact the us.
+For a closed-source version of Structure-SLAM for commercial purposes, please contact me yanyan.li@pku.edu.cn

 # 2. Prerequisites
 We have tested the library in **Ubuntu** **16.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.